-"...the basic implements are (...) razor, healing tools, and meteorites",
+"...the basic implements are razor, healing tools, and meteorites",

-- 1. circumcision (until well into recorded history, including the Age of Metallurgy, genital mutilation widely continued to be executed with stone tools), - 2. leechcraft (which in view of humankind's manifest survival throughout the several million years of its history may be deemed to have been of all ages, but whose specific growth into a specialisation may well be argued to be mark the emergence of shamanism, for which a date of 15,000 BCE has been suggested (cf, van Binsbergen, forthcoming), and - 3. the earliest metallurgy (for which meteorite iron was used).
+- 1. circumcision (until well into recorded history, genital multilation was widely executed with stone tools), - 2. leechcraft (which in view of humankind's manifest survival throughout the several million years of its history may be deemed to have been of all ages, but whose specific growth into a specialisation may well be argued to be mark the emergence of shamanism, for which above a date of 15,000 BCE has been suggested), and - 3. the earliest metallurgy (for which meteorite iron was used.

 These three references to modes of production are typically diverse, and seem to refer to different periods.
 This reminds us of the fragmented, layered, internally heterogeneous form in which cosmogonic myth usually occurs in the African context during in historical times - an important theme (also because if defies Witzel's 2001 exhortation to study myths as wholes) but outside our present scope.
-But if we cannot treat the Bushong cosmogonic myth are a whole, and fix one convincing date to it, we may assign relative, and even absolute, dates to some of its components, largely on the basis of modes of production analysis.
+But if we cannot treat the Bushong cosmogonic myth are a whole, and fix one convincing date to it, we may assign relative, and even absolute, dates to some of its components.